limpyd/redis-limpyd/doc/contrib.rst

 The first new argument (and the first in the list of accepted ones, useful to pass it without naming it), is `to`, the name of the model on which this field is related to.

-Note that the related model must be on the same database_.
+Note that the related model must be on the same :doc:`database`.

 It can accept a RelatedModel_::